Special Education Doctor’s Degrees

 Featured schools near , edit

-The following table shows the number of diplomas awarded in special ed at each degree level.
+In the most recent reporting year, 33,988 students earned theirSpecial Education majors across all award levels.
+The following table shows the number of diplomas awarded in Special Education at each degree level.

 | Education Level | Number of Grads |